kanead/meso-scavenger/README.md

 This repository provides a code to solve the scavenging community model for three different sets of parameter values and a code to plot the time-series output:

-1. The Matlab code "solvescavengingmodel.m" solves the dynamical system given by Eq.
-(1).
+1. The Matlab code "solvescavengingmodel.m" solves the dynamical system given by Eqs.
+(1)-(3).
 The scenarios 1,2 and 3 correspond to Figure 1 in the main text, Figure S1 in the supplement and Figure S2 in the supplement respectively.
 2. The R project code "figures.R" plots the results for the main scenario and two sensitivity analyses.
 The data are contained within the .csv files.